 Section 32281 Plan Section # Comments (b) (1) Except as provided in subdivision (d) with regard to a small school district, the school site council established pursuant to former Section 52012, as it existed before July 1, 2005, or Section 52852 shall write and develop a comprehensive school safety plan relevant to the needs and resources of that particular school. (d) (1) Subdivision (b) shall not apply to a small school district, as defined in paragraph (2), if the small school district develops a districtwide comprehensive school safety plan that is applicable to each school site.
 (2) As used in this article, "small school district" means a school district that has fewer than 2,501 units of average daily attendance at the beginning of each fiscal year.
-Section 2.1 As a small school district, we are not required to write our plan with our SSC.
+Section 2.1 As a small school district, we are not required to write this plan with our SSC.
 However, we did involve stakeholders, including: the principal or the principal's designee, teachers, parents and classified employees.
-This matches the membership of a School Safety Planning Committee as described in ed code. (b)(3) SSC/planning committee consulted with a representative from a law enforcement agency in the writing and development of the comprehensive school safety plan.
+This matches the membership of a School Safety Planning Committee as described in Education Code. (b)(3) SSC/planning committee consulted with a representative from a law enforcement agency in the writing and development of the comprehensive school safety plan.
 Section 2.1 Administration consulted with the local law enforcement agency to discuss the safety plan and to establish a partnership to implement collaborative safety initiatives.
-Additionally, ECS reached out to emergency agencies below to inquire about school participation in emergency plans and
+Additionally, ECS reached out to emergency agencies below to inquire about school participation in emergency plans and offer

-offer site as resource in times of crisis:
+site as resource in times of crisis:

 Emergency Management Dept LA

 Red Cross

 Emergency Network LA http://enla.org/contact-us/

 LA County Office of Emergency management

 First Aid forms were reviewed and edited by an ER Nurse.

+ECS also created a Network Safety Plan, containing ECS network protocols, procedures, and communication templates to meet the ongoing needs of emergency situations.